-Our offerings of hope, whether they be our Hope Handbags, social groups or wellness partners, will allow a survivor a variety of support and connection options for they and their family on a healing journey back to feeling whole again.
+Whether a survivor needs social groups or wellness partners, or even family support, your contribution will allow a survivor a variety of support and connection options for they and their family on a healing journey back to feeling whole again.

 MAKE A DIFFERENCE

 Join our cause and support breast cancer fighters and survivors.